[Holodeck –

 [Engineering]

-might be enough.
-But it’s a risky move.
+enough.
+But it's a risky move.

 [Bridge]

-all power including life support to the warp engines
+power including life support to the warp engines

-TORRES [OC]: Aye Captain.
+TORRES [OC]: Aye, Captain.

-JANEWAY: Mister Paris, deactivate the nacelle control system and prepare
+JANEWAY: Mister Paris, deactivate the nacelle control system and

-to engage the warp engines.
+prepare to engage the warp engines.

 PARIS: Nacelle controls deactivated.
 Ready to go.